-Students who receive medical attention through this practice will be required to complete educational and/or counseling program(s) that are meant to support the student and connect them with other community services and resources that may be beneficial.
+Students or student organizations using this policy may be required to complete educational and/or counseling program(s) that are meant to support students and their organizations and connect them with other community services and resources that may be beneficial.
+These programs and services will be tailored to the specific circumstances and needs of those involved.